 Mixing different types of batteries is even more risky than mixing the same type batteries of different ages and charge levels.
 We will use a single alkaline battery and a companion lithium-ion as an example.
 Both have similar and stable discharge rates.
 Yet lithium-ion batteries have a greater density.
 That is to say they store more potential energy.

 More potential energy suggests that resistance would remain lower, for a longer period of time, in a lithium-ion cell.
 Resistance would increase quickly in the alkaline battery.
 The end result could be an imbalance that causes the alkaline battery to overheat.
 That battery could break and leak.
 In a worst-case scenario, it could explode.

 Now you know why experts recommend against mixing batteries.
 If mixing is a normal practice for you, we encourage you to avoid it.
-Furthermore, why not replace all of your older batteries with brand-new lithium-ion cells from Pale Blue Earth.
+Furthermore, why not replace all of your older batteries with brand-new lithium-ion cells from us.
 Our revolutionary batteries can be recharged 1,000 times or more using a USB cable.
 Always use them together and you will not have to worry about mixing problems.